ankicommunity/ankicommunity-sync-server/README.md

 =========

 A personal Anki sync server (so you can sync against your own server rather than AnkiWeb).
-This version has been modified to remove the REST API and some dependencies (sqlalchemy, PasteDeploy, PasteScript).
+This version has been modified to remove the REST API, which makes it possible to drop some dependencies.

 Installing
 ----------